precurse/security-tools/README.md

 ## Description
 These are security-related tools contained in a Docker image.

-I created this when I wanted a portable environment without running a VM.
+I created this so I can have a disposable/portable environment without running a heavy VM.

 ## Building image
 On each run of `build.sh`, the latest git release tag (if available) will be checked out.